wistia/wistia-open-docs/_posts/clicky.md

 It's time to start tracking video views in your Clicky dashboard.
 We've created a simple Javascript function to help you do this.
-This code should follow each Wistia embed on your page, updated with the ID #, URL, and title of the video.
+This code should follow each Wistia embed on your page, updated with the hashed ID, URL, and title of the video.
+The hashed ID for your video can be found by navigating to the video's page in Wistia, and selecting the last 10 characters of the URL.
+Those 10 characters are the Hashed ID of the video, and are what identify it as unique in Wistia's system.

 {% codeblock playlist_api.js %}
 <script type="text/javascript">